-The Best Cities in Central and South America
+The Top 10 Cities in Central and South America

-Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
+Every year for our World’s Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
 Readers rated cities on their sights and landmarks, culture, cuisine, friendliness, shopping, and overall value.

 1. Cuzco, Peru

 Location, location, location.
 Cuzco is perennially popular, in part because it’s the nearest large city to Machu Picchu, one of the world’s most popular travel destinations.
 But the ancient town has much to recommend it in its own right.
 “We visited on our honeymoon,” wrote one reader.
 “The local food was hearty, healthy, and delicious, and we were impressed with everything we tried there.
 We still crave all of it!”
 Another voter singled out the “interesting history and old Spanish-style buildings.”
 But it was the small moments that counted most for a third voter, who “loved getting to take a picture with the locals and hold a baby llama.”

 See all of our readers' favorite hotels, cities, airlines, cruise lines, and more in the World's Best Awards for 2019.